 While moths might not be a huge concern in caravans or motorhomes, for anyone who doesn’t like them and wouldn’t want to attract them, there are moth-repellent hanging rings that can be placed in lockers and wardrobes.
 They emit a natural fragrance that moths find unappealing, so deterring them from settling in your vehicle.

-10. Insect-repellent clothing
+10. Wear insect-repellent clothing

-And their Insect Shield Blanket, treated with repellent will help to keep you protected from insect bites when sitting inside or outside your caravan, campervan or motorhome.
+And their Insect Shield Blanket, treated with repellent, will help to keep you protected from insect bites when sitting inside or outside your caravan, campervan or motorhome.

 With our armoury of bug-busting gear and top tips, we hope you can keep insects out of your caravan and motorhome and enjoy your adventures without the hassle of those pesky unwelcome guests!